Shreya-Kumbar/LeetCode-75/README.md

-# LeetCode 75 - Study Plan
+# ✨LeetCode 75 - Study Plan

 This repository contains my solutions to the [LeetCode 75](https://leetcode.com/study-plan/leetcode-75/) study plan.
 Each problem is solved in Python and explained with simple logic.

+You can jump to any question problem by clicking any of the links below and the answer code is given in this repository.

 ### ✅ Progress:
 - Problem 1: [Merge Strings Alternately](https://leetcode.com/problems/merge-strings-alternately/)